sonm-io/allowed-list/README.md

 # whitelist repo for SONM project

-This repo contains list of docker images allowed to executed by anonymous customer on SONM Examples for task.yaml are provided)
+This repo contains list of docker images allowed to executed by anonymous customer on SONM.

+Examples for task.yaml are provided (see below)

 ## Docker hello-world